devansh-29-glitch/EchoMind/README.md

 It receives a corrupted or masked image (simulating forgotten regions) and uses computational inpainting to rebuild the scene — as if your hippocampus were guessing what used to be there.

-> 🖼 Example Output

-Before → Missing → Reconstructed

-And here’s the “memory recall” happening in real-time:

-Each frame shows the memory becoming clearer — an echo of how your brain reactivates old neural patterns during recall.
+Each frame shows the memory becoming clearer :- an echo of how your brain reactivates old neural patterns during recall.

 ### 🧬 Why This Project Matters
 Cognitive Concept	Computational Analogue